 Five percent of the content is available through subscription:

-⋅ Last two or three years of publication of restricted-access journals.
+⋅ Last three years of publication of cultural journals.

 This hybrid model ensures both financial support for the journals and accessibility to a majority of research work.
 Through this unique model, Érudit supports scholarly publishing, open access to Canadian research findings, and the dissemination of rigorous, structured, and peer-reviewed content.